Christopher J. Monckton

-Christopher John Monckton (born 23 March 1954 at Ipswich, England), is a conductor, singer, and organ recitalist and accompanist.
+Christopher John Monckton (born 23 March 1954 in Ipswich, England), is a conductor, singer, organ recitalist and accompanist.

 The son of an eye surgeon, Monckton was educated at Gresham's School (where he learnt to play the organ), and Magdalen College, Oxford (where he held a choral scholarship and read English).
 Graduating from Oxford in 1976 he attended a Law School in Guildford, Surrey.
 A further scholarship in literature and the fine arts took him to a cultural foundation at Vence in France.
 He became organist of the Basilica of Notre Dame de Nice, taught music at a choir school for boys in Grasse, and studied music at the Nice Conservatoire.

 He has performed (as a solo singer, organist, and conductor) in almost every western and central European country.
 His performances in the British Isles include a song recital at St John's, Smith Square, and St Patrick's Cathedral in Dublin.
 He is based mainly in France.

 Monckton also lectures around the world.
 In 2005, he formed a travel company, Thomas Martlet Ltd, to organize cultural tours to places of artistic, architectural and musical interest.